databrickslabs/dbx/docs/intro.md

 🧱 Databricks CLI eXtensions - aka `dbx` is a CLI tool for development and advanced Databricks workflows management.

+## :octicons-law-24: Legal Information

+!!! danger "Support notice"

+    This software is provided as-is and is not officially supported by Databricks through customer technical support channels.
+Support, questions, and feature requests can be communicated through the Issues page of the [dbx repo](https://github.com/databrickslabs/dbx/issues).
+Please see the legal agreement and understand that issues with the use of this code will not be answered or investigated by Databricks Support.

+    Databricks recommends using [Databricks asset bundles](https://docs.databricks.com/en/dev-tools/bundles/index.html) for CI/CD.
+    Please see [migration guidance](https://docs.databricks.com/en/archive/dev-tools/dbx/dbx-migrate.html) on how to migrate from dbx to dabs

 ## :octicons-light-bulb-24: Concept

 `dbx` aims to improve development experience for Data and ML teams that use Databricks, by providing the following capabilities: